-Silversmiths create works of art with what is considered a highly malleable metal and therefore must learn careful techniques to use when sculpting or casting.
+Silversmiths create works of art with silver and, therefore, must learn careful techniques to use when sculpting or casting.
 Some silversmiths work in fabrication of bowls and ornamental objects, while others design and create jewelry.
 Precautions need to be taken when working with chemicals or sharp tools.
 Silversmiths are often independent artists and need to have business management, marketing, and sales skills, along with artistic skills.

 |Experience||Experience or apprenticeship is typically required|